-What to Do When Your Business’ Category Isn’t Available on GMB
+What to Do When Your Business’ Category Isn’t Available on GBP

-It’s recommended that you be as specific as possible when choosing how to categorize your business on GMB.
-That said, it’s not uncommon to find that there isn’t a category available within Google My Business that perfectly represents your business.
+It’s recommended that you be as specific as possible when choosing how to categorize your business on GBP.
+That said, it’s not uncommon to find that there isn’t a category available within Google Business Profile that perfectly represents your business.
 Knowing that the primary category that you choose is given the most importance, you want to get it right.

 Currently, there are over 3,000 different options available, and you can find a full list of available categories here.

 If you’re struggling to find a suitable way to categorize your business, it is recommended that you choose one that is broader than your current classification.

 As an example, let’s say you run a parcel forwarding company.